 Intergovernmental Relations Team

-The City's legislative activities are led by the Council, who provide policy direction to the organization.
+The City's legislative activities are led by Council, who provide policy direction to the organization.
 While the City has no full-time staff member, a team of employees coordinate the City's intergovernmental relations activities along with intergovernmental relations consultants

 Intergovernmental Relations Consultants